 “The problem with the world is that everyone is a few drinks behind.” – Humphrey Bogart

 Alcohol was outlawed and drinking was kept on the hush-hush; but that doesn’t mean it didn’t happen.
 At Congress Street Up, the museum’s twenties-era speakeasy, you’ll enjoy delicious craft cocktails served with a side of history.
 All cocktails, beers, and wines can trace their origins back to prohibition and you can learn to make them yourself by reserving a private cocktail class.

 “Prohibition has made nothing but trouble.” – Al Capone

-The museum operates 364 days a year (closed St. Patrick’s Day).
+Open 364 days a year (Closed St. Patrick’s Day)

 Guests of all ages are allowed in the museum during all operating hours, but photo ID is required at the door to receive a wristband for admittance to the Speakeasy.
 Guests under the age of 21 are not permitted in the Speakeasy.

 Reservations are not required.